elk-audio/elk-docs/docs/html/_sources/documents/elk_examples_overview.md.txt

 This is a simple tool that uses Sushi's internal timing mechanism and its gRPC API to accurate measure the CPU load of a synthesizer at NoteON events.

-See the [README.md in the benchmark-synth subfolder](benchmark-synth/README.md) (UPDATE LINK WHEN LIVE ON GITHUB) for more details.
+See the [README.md in the benchmark-synth subfolder](https://github.com/elk-audio/elk-examples/blob/master/benchmark-synth/) for more details.